Maple Candy | How to Make Maple Candy

 It can be made several ways.
 You can use just maple syrup heated to about 30°F over the boiling point where you live.
 This type is referred to as maple sugar candy.

-It can be made with butter as we are doing today which will help with foaming.
-This candy is less hard so it’s great for folks with braces and the like.
+It can be made with butter as we are doing today, which will help with foaming.
+This candy is less hard, so it’s great for folks with braces and the like.

 You can also make it with butter and milk or cream.
 Which will make a creamy candy.
-That is again, more chewy.
+That is, again, more chewy.

 You can really use any grade of pure maple syrup for this recipe.
 Don’t use imitation maple syrup.
 That will not work.

-Grade B will make a slightly darker candy but grade A will work as well.
+Grade B will make a slightly darker candy, but Grade A will work as well.

-- pure maple syrup – don’t use imitation processed maple syrup.
+- Pure maple syrup – don’t use imitation processed maple syrup.
 It will not work.
 You can make this candy with just maple syrup.
 The only thing butter does is help with foaming.

-Optional ingredients
+Optional Ingredients

 Many times you can find them with optional ingredients like salt (think of salted caramel) and walnuts.
 If you would like to add them, feel free.

 Let the candy cool for about 10 minutes.
 Pop them out of the molds.
-Place them on a rack to completely cool for a couple hours.
+Place them on a rack to completely cool for a couple of hours.

 - Did you know that water boils at different temperatures at different elevations?
 According to the USDA, “As atmospheric pressure decreases, water boils at lower temperatures.
 At sea level, water boils at 212 °F. With each 500-feet increase in elevation, the boiling point of water is lowered by just under 1 °F. At 7,500 feet, for example, water boils at about 198 °F. Because water boils at a lower temperature at higher elevations, foods that are prepared by boiling or simmering will cook at a lower temperature, and it will take longer to cook.“